aryairani/fprg-minutes/01-Intro+FPiS-1.md

 Beyond the improved reasoning that comes from knowing that data can't change out from under you, programming with a sophisticated type system becomes a game of setting up rules to cause the compiler to prevent you from creating an incorrect program.
-I think of it as a collaboration between the programmer and the compiler, where the programmer set out rules about how the program should operate, and asks the compiler to alert him if he ever breaks any.
+I think of it as a collaboration between the programmer and the compiler, where the programmer set out rules about how the program must be pieced together, and asks the compiler to alert him if he ever breaks any.

 #### Example 1: